The seven-bedroom, seven-bathroom mansion in west London costs a staggering £14m.

-The art deco property that legendary pop singer Dusty Springfield once called home has landed on the market for a cool £16.5m.
+The art deco property that legendary pop singer Dusty Springfield once called home is back on the market for a cool £14m, having previously been listed for £16.5m in 2016.

 What’s the home like?